Someone recently asked me if it’s OK to pick up a stray cat.

 When someone brings me a “stray,” here is my list for them to consider:

-- Check for a microchip (we do this free of charge).
+- Check for a microchip (we do this for free).

-- Counsel them on how to check to see if the cat actually has a home through shelters, social media, etc.
+- Show them how to check to see if the cat actually has a home through shelters, social media, etc.

-- Warn them not to allow this cat to have physical contact with their cats until more is known about the cat’s health status.
+- Warn them not to allow this cat to have physical contact with their own cats until more is known about the stray cat’s health status.

 - Do a physical exam, checking overall health status, fleas, ear mites, etc.